Practical Schillinger Master Course List

 In Rhythm Engineering we teach the principles of Schillinger’s Theory of Rhythm.
 The Schillinger System of Musical Composition published posthumously by Carl Fischer was taken from a collection of Mr. Schillinger’s notes.
 What is missing is Schillinger’s voice.
 This has been the problem of trying to learn this incredible material from the books alone.

-In Harmonic Engineering, you will learn Schillinger’s special theory of harmony, which includes three types of harmonization.
+In Harmonic Engineering, you will learn about Schillinger ’s special theory of harmony, which includes three types of harmonization.
 Type one: The diatonic system and the symmetric system.
 Type two: The diatonic system of harmonization.
 Type three: the symmetric system of harmonization.
 You will also learn chord structures and their inversions, groups with passing chords, extended structures.
 As well as, the chromatic system of harmony and its modulation.

 In Harmonic Engineering part two, we are building upon the classes in Harmonic Engineering part one.
 Using those previous lessons you will now learn to use extended chord forms, how to harmonize a melody and practical uses of Harmonic Engineering.